Stefangansevles/RemindMe/README.md

 Entity Framework

 [MaterialSkin (used for UI)](https://github.com/IgnaceMaes/MaterialSkin) by IgnaceMaes and upgraded by donaldsteele and leocb.
-You guys are awesome for making this library!
+These guys are awesome for making this library!

 [Bunifu Framework (Used for some controls)](https://bunifuframework.com/)